-Harvest guidelines and allocations identified in the Joint State management agreements pertain specifically to harvest in the mainstem Columbia River (and Select Areas) downstream of Bonneville Dam.
+Past harvest guidelines and allocations identified in the Joint State management agreements pertained specifically to harvest in the mainstem Columbia River (and Select Areas) downstream of Bonneville Dam.
 However, white sturgeon from the lower Columbia River migrate into and are harvested in various Columbia River tributaries and coastal estuaries.
 Harvest outside the Columbia is generally low, averaging 2.6% based on 1996-2007 tag recovery data but can be higher as observed in 1996 when tag recoveries from outside the Columbia River increased to 5.3%.
 During that year, harvest of white sturgeon along the coast correspondingly peaked at a level more than double the average harvest for the previous decade.
 This phenomenon was recognized as a concern, so the Columbia River harvest guideline identified in the original 1997-1999 Joint State Management Agreement was adopted with the contingency that it could change with a substantial increase in harvest outside the Columbia system.
-To assure that future harvest guidelines and allocations remained equitable, the Oregon and Washington Fish and Wildlife commissions adopted policy in the 2000-2002 and subsequent Joint State agreements, calling for management of sturgeon harvest outside the mainstem Columbia River to be consistent with Columbia River conservation and management needs.
+To assure that future harvest guidelines and allocations remained equitable, the Commissions adopted policy in the 2000-2002 and subsequent Joint State agreements, calling for management of sturgeon harvest outside the mainstem Columbia River to be consistent with Columbia River conservation and management needs.

 The 2000 Willapa Bay Fishery Management Framework (plan) was developed to address the Joint State agreement policy.
 The Willapa Framework incorporated white sturgeon harvest guidelines for commercial and recreational fisheries based on the historic relationship between Willapa Bay and Columbia River harvest levels.
 The Willapa Bay guideline was adjusted by the same (20%) reduction made to the Columbia River guideline in 2003, resulting in a 1,769 fish guideline.
 Since adoption of the plan, non-Indian commercial harvest in Willapa Bay has declined; however, treaty harvest in Grays Harbor and tributaries has generally increased.
 Collectively, the combined harvest has remained fairly consistent since 1997.
 The Willapa guideline was adjusted downward 40% in 2010, by 29% in 2011, and by 39% in 2012 to keep in step with the reductions adopted for the lower Columbia River.
+Effective January 1, 2014, retention of white sturgeon will be prohibited along the Washington coast, including all coastal tributaries.

-Also in 2012 Washington implemented restrictions to Puget Sound recreational sturgeon fisheries.
+In 2012 Washington implemented restrictions to Puget Sound recreational sturgeon fisheries.
 The year-round retention season was reduced to two retention periods, June 1-30 and September 1 through October 15.
+Effective January 1, 2014, retention of white sturgeon will be prohibited in Puget Sound and all tributaries to Puget Sound.